 Upholstered furniture complies with the Furniture and Furnishings (Fire) (Safety) Regulations 1988, as amended, and BS 5852 or BS EN 1021: Part 1.
 No aerosols containing flammables are provided at the property.

 Evaluate the Consequence To People From A Fire Starting In The Building

 The property is two stories with one staircase from the upstairs, which leads to a downstairs room and then to the exit, via a hallway.
 There is a utility room on one side of the hall way and the lounge, dining kitchen area on the other side of the hallway.
 People have to pass through a downstairs room (access room, that is not the kitchen or dining area) to reach the hallway.

 The doors to the lounge/kitchen/dining area and the utility room are the most important barriers to prevent the spread of fire onto the exit route.

 Means of escape

 The means of escape has two fire doors separating it from the kitchen/dining/lounge area and the downstairs utility room.
 Both fire doors are 30 minute rated with a cam action medium duty fire door closer and intumescent strips with smoke seals installed in the frame.
-The travel distance from the bedrooms upstairs includes travel through an access room at the bottom of the stairs (the snug).
+The travel distance from the bedroom upstairs includes travel through an access room at the bottom of the stairs (the snug) and is less than the 15 m maximum distance.
 From the access room the escape route continues into a short hall before the final exit.
 The 2 fire doors are located either side on the short hall.
 It would also be possible to exit through the kitchen/lounge/dining area.
-The bedroom door is a fire door.
+The upstairs storeroom door is a fire door.

 Securing that the means of escape can be safely and effectively used